Kobrairaq/pocketwatcher/README.md

      fly logs | grep pbinstal
      ```
    - Use this URL to complete the initial PocketBase admin setup

+4. You'll also be asked about allocating IPv4/IPv6 addresses - select "Yes" to ensure proper functionality.

 ### Authentication Features